-Object Description • Port The Industrial Media Converter port number of the logical port. • Action The currently configured port action.
+Object Description • Port The Industrial Managed Switch port number of the logical port. • Action The currently configured port action.
 Transmit The currently configured port transmit mode. • Loops The number of loops detected on this port. • Status The current loop protection status of the port. • Loop Whether a loop is currently detected on the port.
 Time of Last Loop The time of the last loop event detected.

-Auto-refresh : Check this box to enable an automatic refresh of the page at regular intervals.
+Refresh Click to refresh the page immediately.
+Auto-refresh Check this box to enable an automatic refresh of the page at regular intervals.